Cádiz CF: History

 In the beginning of the 2019–20 season, Cádiz repeated its best start record as per first ten league games of a single season.
 This record dates 80 years back to the 1939–1940 season.
 Head coach Álvaro Cervera admitted the good start of the season and said:

 On 28 December 2019, Manuel Vizcaíno Fernández was appointed as chairman of the board of directors for the next six years, along with the directors Jorge Cobo and Martín José García Marichal.

 On 2 March 2020, Cádiz CF confirmed that an unnamed American investor of great economic strength became one of the club's shareholders.
 Despite acquiring a minority of shares, the investor's goal is expanding his presence in the club and helping the Andalusian club with the promotion to La Liga.
 The president of the club Manuel Vizcaíno revealed the plans of using new resources to modernize the infrastructure, facilities and other areas of the club.

 On 12 July 2020, Cádiz CF was promoted back to the Primera División after 14 years.
 On 20 September 2020 Cádiz won its first La Liga match (2:0 away win over Huesca) since the previous campaign in the league.
 On 5 December, Cádiz CF won a home game for the first time in the season, setting another historic moment in the process: in fact, goals by Álvaro Giménez and Álvaro Negredo secured a 2–1 final result against Barcelona.
 Plus, on 21 February 2021, they managed to block Barcelona once again, as the match ended up in a 1–1 draw: a penalty by substitute Álex Fernández equalized the initial opener by Lionel Messi (also from the penalty spot).

 On 4 April 2021 in a league game Mouctar Diakhaby of Valencia denounced an alleged racist aggression by Cádiz defender Juan Cala.
 The game was briefly halted after Valencia players walked off the pitch.
-The tests carried out by LaLiga and the RFEF showed that the complaint was false, so the judge declared Juan Cala innocent.
+The tests carried out by LaLiga and the RFEF found no evidence for the complaint, so the judge declared Juan Cala innocent.

 On 2 May 2021, Cádiz won 1–0 at Granada in Los Cármenes.
 With 40 points in the standings, Cádiz CF mathematically achieved survival in LaLiga Santander.

+On 19 May 2024, Cádiz was relegated to second division after a 0–0 draw against Las Palmas, ending their four-year stay in the top tier.

+In June 2024, Cádiz CF had 13.1 million followers on social media, making it one of the most-followed sports clubs in Spain.